google/syzkaller/docs/usage.md

 ## Hub

-In case you're running multiple `syz-manager` instances, there's a way connect them together and allow to exchange programs and reproducers, see the details [here](hub.md).
+In case you're running multiple `syz-manager` instances, there's a way to connect them together and allow to exchange programs and reproducers, see the details [here](hub.md).

 ## Reporting bugs